theseus-os/theseus-os.github.io/posts/2022-01-13-Theseus-Year-In-Review-2021.md

 ## Theseus's First Full Year

-Although 2021 not the first year of Theseus development, it _was_ the first year in which:
+Although 2021 not the first year of Theseus development, it _was_ the first whole year in which:
 1. Theseus was fully open-sourced and publically known to the community.
 2. Theseus received interest from academic and industry collaborators.
 3. Theseus received funding for open-source development from industry (yay!).